rgyani/microservice-patterns/README.md

 1. **Generating the JSON Web Token** This is the authentication part, where in the user is validated, and the payload is added with user id, expiration date etc and also user roles and user-defined information.
 2. **Validating the token for received requests** This is the authorization part, where the Base64 JWT token is decrypted, expiry checked, and the request is not processed based on the user id and roles in the token

-We can also leverage **Single Sign-on** instead of JWT, where in the user authenticated with a third-party SSO server, and passes in the token to our service.
+We can also leverage **Single Sign-on** instead of JWT, where in the user authenticated with a third-party SSO server, and passes in the token to our service.<br>
-The service in turn validates the token with the SSO server before granting access.
+The service in turn validates the token with the SSO server before granting access.<br>
 Needless to say, this results in a lot of trivial network traffic, repeated work, and it may cause single point of failure.

 ![img](imgs/sso.png)

 #### 5. How to handle downstream errors in microservices
-Services sometimes collaborate when handling requests.
+Services sometimes collaborate when handling requests. <br>
-When one service synchronously invokes another there is always the possibility that the other service is unavailable or is exhibiting such high latency it is essentially unusable.
+When one service synchronously invokes another there is always the possibility that the other service is unavailable or is exhibiting such high latency it is essentially unusable.<br>
-Precious resources such as threads might be consumed in the caller while waiting for the other service to respond.
+Precious resources such as threads might be consumed in the caller while waiting for the other service to respond. <br>
-This might lead to resource exhaustion, which would make the calling service unable to handle other requests.
+This might lead to resource exhaustion, which would make the calling service unable to handle other requests. <br>
-The failure of one service can potentially cascade to other services throughout the application.
+The failure of one service can potentially cascade to other services throughout the application.<br>

-A solution to this potentially cascading problem is to use Circuit Breaker
+A solution to this potentially cascading problem is to use Circuit Breaker  <br>

 ##### Circuit Breaker Pattern
 A service client should invoke a remote service via a proxy which monitors the number of consecutive failures for a threshold, and like an electric circuit-breaker trips, and for the duration of a timeout period all attempts to invoke the remote service will fail immediately.